raymondmolapo/postgis/README.md

 This Docker project creates a PostgreSQL and PostGIS database server in a container on a suitable host machine.
 It is inspired by base image [mdillon/postgis](https://hub.docker.com/r/mdillon/postgis/~/dockerfile/) but added with [pg-barman](http://www.pgbarman.org/) which is an essential tool for database archive/backup/restore.

-Refer to the root base image [postgres](https://hub.docker.com/_/postgres/) for the full details on customizing the runtime environment.

 > If you would like to do additional initialization in an image derived from this one, add one or more *.sql or *.sh scripts under /docker-entrypoint-initdb.d (creating the directory if necessary).
 After the entrypoint calls initdb to create the default postgres user and database, it will run any *.sql files and source any *.sh scripts found in that directory to do further initialization before starting the service.
 >